MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ### Save as draft

 With Dataflows Gen2 we introduce a worry free experience by removing the need for publishing to save your changes.
 With save as draft functionality we store a draft version of your dataflow every time you make a change.
 Did you loose internet connectivity? did you accidentally close your browser?
 No worries we got your back and once you return to your dataflow your changes will still be there and you can continue where you left off.
 This is a seamless experience and does not require any input from you.
+This will allow you to work on your dataflow without having to worry about losing your changes or having to fix all the query errors before you can save your changes.
 Learn more about this feature [here](./dataflowsgen2-savedraft.md).

 ### Fast copy